Energy Use in Municipal Buildings

 - City Buildings Lighting Project Summary (2018-2021)

-In 2022, the City of Saint Paul joined the U.S. Department of Energy's Better Climate Challenge.
-As a partner in this voluntary program, the city will receive data analysis and technical assistance to support its efforts to reach carbon neutrality in city operations by 2030.
+As a partner in this voluntary program, the City receives data analysis and technical assistance to support its efforts to achieve carbon neutral operations.

 Designing More Sustainable Buildings